 For tour upgrade please see information at the bottom of the page.

-Departure day is every Saturday and Tuesday.
+Departure day is every Saturday.

 Arrive at Moscow Yaroslav station and leave aboard the 13:50 train.
 Head out of Moscow's suburbs and begin your journey East towards Siberia.